Sensitivity of a Gigahertz Fabry-P\'erot Resonator for Axion Dark Matter Detection: Discussion and Conclusions

 Clearly, manufacturing such large mirrors to high precision and coating them uniformly with a superconductor is a technical challenge that will require further investigation.
 It should also be noted that for such large mirrors with $r=\SI{40}{\centi\meter}$, the critical coupling via an aperture leads to distortions of the fundamental mode.
 A detailed investigation is left for future studies but first numerical results indicate only minor deterioration.
 Additionally, mechanical alignment will need to be precisely controlled to avoid mode localization.

 Motivated by the results obtained in Ref.~\cite{Kuhr2007,2022ITAS...3247741G}, we use a quality factor of $Q_L = 10^6$, so that $Q_L = Q_a$.
 Lastly, we assume a system noise temperature equal to twice the standard quantum limit~\cite[e.g.,][]{2018arXiv180100835B}, $T_\mathrm{sys} = 2hf/k_B\sim\SI{6.7}{\kelvin}$ at $f=\SI{70}{\giga\hertz}$ (the highest scan frequency we consider here), which would require near quantum-noise-limited amplifiers.
-We summarize all the above parameters for \faxe strong in Tab.~\ref{tab:configs} and show the final sensitivity in Fig.~\ref{fig:m-vs-g}.
-With a world-record volume of $2500\lambda^3$ to $14000\lambda^3$ (depending on frequency), \faxe \emph{strong} could probe the KVSZ and DFSZ QCD axion benchmarks with a total observations time of $\sim 4.3$~years corresponding to a scan rate of $\sim9.3\unit{GHz.yr^{-1}}$.
+We summarize all the above parameters for \faxe strong in Table~\ref{tab:configs} and show the final sensitivity in Fig.~\ref{fig:m-vs-g}.
+With a world-record volume of $2500\lambda^3$ to $14000\lambda^3$ (depending on frequency), \faxe \emph{strong} could probe the KVSZ and DFSZ QCD axion benchmarks with a total observations time of $\sim 9.6$~years corresponding to a scan rate of $\sim4.2\unit{GHz.yr^{-1}}$.
 For comparison, the 1B~run of ADMX had a scan rate of $157\,\unit{MHz.yr^{-1}}$ to reach the sensitivity required to probe the DSFZ axion~\cite{2020arXiv201006183A}.
+The CAPP haloscope experiment at CAPP reached $\sim500\unit{MHz.yr^{-1}}$ in their first DFSZ run~\cite{2023PhRvL.130g1002Y} and even faster rates up to $\sim0.8\unit{GHz.yr^{-1}}$ for subsequent data taking campaigns~\cite{2024PhRvX..14c1023A}.
 This highlights once more that \faxe could scan the frequency range relatively fast due to its unique combination of large effective volume and high quality resonance.